-For eliminating dynamic wrinkles (those caused by repeated muscle movement—think crows’ feet around the eyes or the "11s" in-between your brows), there’s no denying that injectable neurotoxins (Botox, Dysport, Juveau) are the most effective option.
+For eliminating dynamic wrinkles (those caused by repeated muscle movement—think crows’ feet around the eyes or the "11s" in-between your brows), there’s no denying that injectable neurotoxins (Botox, Dysport, Juveau) are the go-to.
 By paralyzing the muscle, they prevent this movement, and boom—wrinkles are gone.
 But what if you don’t want to go under the needle?
-Enter argireline, a synthetic peptide that has several different wrinkle-fighting and anti-aging effects.
+Enter Argireline, a synthetic peptide that has several different potential wrinkle-fighting and anti-aging effects.
 It's so effective, that experts say it's the closest thing to Botox you can get.

 Meet the Expert